Valid Inference with Imperfect Synthetic Data: Conditions for Consistency and Asymptotic Normality

 As mentioned in the construction of our estimator, we define one moment condition for each parameter on the observed data $D$.
 We also define two moments for each parameter on the proxy and synthetic data.
 This leads to an overidentified system, with more moments than parameters, ensuring that the target parameter is identifiable.

-Next, we establish a few conditions for valid asymptotic properties of our GMM estimator, specifically about the convergence and distributions of the sample moments.
-First, we require that all of our moments converge to their expectation, or that
+Next, we establish a few conditions for valid asymptotic properties of our GMM estimator, specifically about the convergence and distributions of the stacked vector of the sample moments $g_t(\theta^*, \eta^*)$ at its optimum, which we will refer to as $g_t$ for brevity.
+First, we require that this vector of moments converges to its expectation, or that